ShobikaAmarnath/DesignPatterns/smart_office/README.md

 9. Show occupancy for a room
 10. Help
 11. Exit
 Example Demo:

-Configure office → 3 rooms, capacity 10, auto-release delay 5m
+Configure the office: e.g., 3 rooms, default capacity 10, auto-release delay of 5 minutes.

-Book Room 1 for 09:00, 60 mins
+Book Room 1: for 09:00, lasting 60 minutes.

-Add occupants (lights & AC switch ON automatically)
+Add occupants to Room 1: watch as the lights and AC switch ON automatically.

-Cancel booking → resources freed
+Cancel a booking: see the resources become available immediately.

-Auto-release triggers if room remains empty
+Wait for auto-release: if a booked room remains empty past the grace period, the system will automatically cancel the booking.

-✅ Sample Inputs & Outputs
+Sample Inputs & Outputs

-Positive Case:
+Positive Cases:

-Book Room 1 09:00 60 → "Room 1 booked from 09:00 for 60 minutes."
+> Book Room 1 09:00 60

-Add occupant 1 2 → "Room 1 is now occupied by 2 persons.
-AC and lights turned on."
+[INFO] Room 1 booked successfully from 09:00 for 60 minutes.

-Negative Case:
+> Add occupant 1 2

-Book Room 1 09:00 60 (already booked) → "Room 1 is already booked during this time."
+[INFO] Room 1 is now occupied by 2 persons.
+Lights turned ON.
+AC turned ON.

-Cancel Room 2 (not booked) → "Room 2 is not booked.
-Cannot cancel booking."
+Negative Cases:

-Add occupant 4 2 (non-existent room) → "Room 4 does not exist."
+> Book Room 1 09:00 60  (when already booked)

-🌟 Why This Project Stands Out
+[ERROR] Room 1 is already booked during this time.
+Please choose a different time slot.

-✔ Production-ready practices: logging, exception handling, validation.
+> Cancel Room 2 (when it's not booked)
-✔ Configurable & flexible: rooms, capacity, and auto-release delay are dynamic.
+[ERROR] Room 2 has no active bookings.
+Cannot cancel.

-✔ Extensible architecture: easy to add new IoT devices (e.g., security cameras) via Observer.
+> Add occupant 4 2 (for a non-existent room)
-✔ Clean separation of concerns: patterns applied consistently.
+[ERROR] Room 4 does not exist.
+Please enter a valid room number.
-✔ User-friendly interactive shell: professional prompts, help section, clear error handling.
+Why This Project Stands Out
-✔ Testing ready: structured for unit & integration tests with JUnit.
+Production-Ready Practices: Employs essential real-world techniques like logging, structured exception handling, and input validation.

-✔ Interview advantage: not just functional — demonstrates deep understanding of design patterns, clean coding, and system design.
+Configurable & Flexible: All key parameters like room count, capacity, and auto-release delay are dynamically configurable at runtime.

-📌 Future Enhancements
+Extensible Architecture: The Observer pattern makes it trivial to add new IoT devices (e.g., security cameras, smart projectors) with zero changes to existing code.

-Web UI for booking instead of CLI.
+Clean Separation of Concerns: Design patterns are applied consistently to ensure that each component has a single, well-defined responsibility.

-Database persistence for bookings.
+Interview Advantage: This project doesn't just deliver functionality—it demonstrates a deep, practical understanding of design patterns, clean coding, and scalable system design.

-Role-based access (Admin vs User).
+Future Enhancements

-Integration with calendar APIs (Google/Outlook).
+Web UI: Develop a modern web interface for a more user-friendly booking experience.

-👨‍💻 Author
+Database Persistence: Integrate a database (e.g., PostgreSQL, MySQL) to persist bookings and office configurations.

-Developed as part of Design Patterns Coding Exercise for interview evaluation.
+Role-Based Access Control: Introduce different user roles, such as Admin and User, with distinct permissions.

-Focused on clarity, scalability, and demonstrating applied design patterns.
+Calendar Integration: Connect with external calendar APIs like Google Calendar or Outlook to sync bookings.